Ivanovich-programer/Ivanovich-programer/README.md

 ⚡ Fun fact
 My passion for programming started while optimizing my own PC setup.
 One of my dreams is to build intelligent systems that make life better — and to drift a BMW E36 with a 1JZ engine 😎.

+and.... i speak spanish and i from Dominican Republic